Esteban Moreira

-Esteban Ignacio Moreira Soto (born 17 February 2002) is a Chilean professional footballer who plays as a striker for Chilean Primera División club Deportes La Serena on loan from O'Higgins.
+Esteban Ignacio Moreira Soto (born 17 February 2002) is a Chilean professional footballer who plays as a striker for Chilean Primera División club O'Higgins.

 Club career

 Born in Rancagua, Chile, Moreira joined O'Higgins at the age of seventeen from an amateur team from Graneros.
 In 2020, he was promoted to the first team and made his debut in a Primera División match against Cobresal in 8 October.
 He scored his first goal in a match against Colo-Colo on 22 May 2022.
 He was loaned out to Deportes La Serena for the 2025 season.

 International career

 Moreira represented Chile U20 at the Granja Comary International Tournament played in Teresópolis, Brazil, making two appearances against Peru U20, and Brazil U20.

 On 31 August 2022, he made an appearance for Chile at under-23 level in a 1–0 win against Peru U23.